dilekuzulmez/wp-docker-starter/README.md

 		* Makes it default static posts page

 ### When Starting *(bash start)*
-1. Runs the Docker containers
+1. Runs the Docker containers, or starts installation if not already done
-2. Runs the Gulp to watch SASS changes
+2. Runs the Gulp to watch SASS changes (If starter template is being used)

 ### When pausing *(bash pause)*